jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/widget.rst

 General information
 *******************

-There is some built-in documentation for some of the dVRK widgets, you can see it when you move the mouse over said widget.
+There is some built-in documentation for some dVRK widgets, you can see it when you move the mouse over said widget.
 There are also a few convenient keyboard shortcuts (for example ``ctrl+q`` to quit).
 Moving the mouse over a button will display the corresponding